-Build Your XC TEAM’s Summer Base with Precision
+Build Your XC Team’s Summer Base with Precision

 The foundation of a championship Cross Country season is built in the summer, but safe volume progression is not one-size-fits-all.
 As a coach, individualizing summer schedules for a roster of 30, 50, or 100 athletes is a logistical nightmare.
-You are often stuck choosing between generic static plans that ignore individual ability or spending hours in spreadsheets calculating custom paces.
+You’re often stuck choosing between generic static plans that ignore individual ability or spending hours in spreadsheets calculating custom paces.

 Key Features:

-• Scientific Pacing: Automatically calculates Easy, Threshold, and Critical Velocity (CV) paces based on current fitness—not goal times.
+• Scientific Pacing: Automatically calculates Easy, Threshold, and Critical Velocity (CV) paces based on current fitness, not goal times.

 • Safe Progression: Utilizes a “Step Loading” volume approach (3 weeks build, 1 week cutback) to minimize injury risk while maximizing aerobic development.